llmrisks/llmrisks.github.io/src/content/schedule.md

 You have two class sessions to present your topic (Monday and Wednesday meetings), so please don't just give a series of unconnected, dull presentations.
 You need to think of things to do in class to make it more worthwhile and engaging.
+Some of your class may be presenting ideas using slides, but you should aim to also include other things such as whiteboard presentations, group discussions, class activities, etc.

-**Two weeks and a day** before your team is scheduled to lead, you should have an idea what you want to do, tentative list of readings or other materials, and send this to me by 5:29pm on the Sunday.
-For example, the team leading on 11/13 September should send the plan on Sunday, August 27.
-I will give you some quick feedback on this, and we can meet after class on Monday to discuss.
+**Two weeks minus a day** before your team is scheduled to lead, you should have an idea what you want to do, tentative list of readings or other materials, and send this to me by 5:29pm on the Tuesdday.
+For example, the team leading on 11/13 September should send the plan on Tuesday, August 29.
+I will give you some quick feedback on this, and we can meet after class on Wednesday to discuss.

-**One week and a day** before your team is scheduled to lead, you should post the materials for the week, including the response questions or activities, on the course discussion site.
-So, the team leading on 11/13 September should do this by Sunday, September 3 at 5:29pm.
+**One week** before your team is scheduled to lead, you should post the materials for the week, including the response questions or activities, on the course discussion site.
+So, the team leading on 11/13 September should do this by Wednesday, September 6 at 5:29pm.

 For teams leading the first few weeks, this schedule is not possible,